aroceu/aroceu.github.io/wiki/vinyls.md

 - LM5 by Little Mix \#
 - Cowboy Carter by Beyonce \#
 - Pretty.Odd. by Panic! at the Disco \#
-- Mayhem by Lady Gaga \#
 - Take Me Home by One Direction
-- Warriors by Eisa Davis and Lin-Manuel Miranda \#
 - Melodrama by Lorde \#
 - Pure Heroine by Lorde
 - Too Weird To Live, Too Rare To Die by Panic! at the Disco